Violet Chachki: Music

-On June 2, 2015, Chachki released the lead single from their upcoming EP, "Bettie".
-Her debut EP Gagged was released on June 30, 2015.
+On June 2, 2015, Violet Chachki released "Bettie" as the lead single from her debut EP.
+The EP Gagged was released on June 30, 2015.
 In May 2018, she released her fourth single, "A Lot More Me", a burlesque track independent from an album.

-In July 2021, Chachki released the single "Mistress Violet" with pop singer Allie X. The song was produced by French producer Lecomte De Brégeot and written by Allie X. The accompanying 1980s influenced music video was shot on analog and features themes of power play and BDSM, with the two appearing in haute couture outfits by Schiaparelli.
-Chachki had previously appeared in Allie X's 2016 music video for "All The Rage".
+In July 2021, Violet Chachki released the single "Mistress Violet" with pop singer Allie X. The song was produced by French producer Lecomte De Brégeot and written by Allie X. The accompanying 1980s influenced music video was shot on analog and features themes of power play and BDSM, with the two appearing in haute couture outfits by Schiaparelli.
+Violet Chachki had previously appeared in Allie X's 2016 music video for "All The Rage".

 Artistry

 Violet Chachki's style is characterized by her "obsession with vintage glamour".
 She has been referred to as "the living embodiment of a 1950s female archetype" and have cited designers Christian Dior, Thierry Mugler and John Galliano as inspirations, as well as "style icons" such as Lady Miss Kier, Dovima, Dita Von Teese, and Raquel Welch.

-The influence of fetish fashion and art is a staple in Chachki's aesthetic, with references to the bondage and latex subcultures, John Willie's illustrations, dominatrix imagery and Bettie Page.
+The influence of fetish fashion and art is a staple in Violet Chachki's aesthetic, with references to the bondage and latex subcultures, John Willie's illustrations, dominatrix imagery and Bettie Page.
 They told Design Scene in 2016: "I think drag in itself is kind of a fetish, it’s kind of uncomfortable and I think bondage and latex are uncomfortable and they have that same feel...
 I think especially when you’re really feeling it and feeling your look and you’re willing to suffer through the pain to kind of present yourself the way you want to present...
 I think that’s kind of a fetish.
 I think it’s exhibitionism almost."
-Chachki is known for her tightly laced corsets.
+Violet Chachki is known for her tightly laced corsets.

-Personal life

-Born in Atlanta, Georgia, Dardo is half Ecuadorian.

-Dardo is genderfluid and uses she/her and they/them pronouns.